The ultimate guide to live chat support

 Not only that, but this is another place where it makes sense to augment your live chat with bots: our data shows that conversations with bots convert 36% better, likely because a bot can respond faster than humans for most repetitive tasks.

-3. Live chat for customer support
+3. What is live chat for customer support?

 Traditionally, most businesses have seen customer support as a cost center, not the value driver it actually is.
 As a result, they’ve done everything in their power to lower those costs, relying on outdated support ticketing systems where help desk management, not customer experience, is prioritized.